Outland (Gary Numan album)

-Outland is the tenth solo studio album by English musician Gary Numan, released in March 1991.
+Outland is the tenth solo studio album by the English musician Gary Numan, released on 18 March 1991.
 It was Numan's second and last studio album to be released by I.R.S.
 Records.
 It reached Number 39 on the UK charts.
 The songs "Heart" and "My World Storm" were released as singles; "Heart" charted at Number 43, while "My World Storm" eventually became a US-only promo single after a planned UK release was shelved due to the inner turmoil at the label around the release of the album.
 The latter however reached Number 46 on the US dance chart.
-The reaction to it was mixed with Q Magazine calling it 'repetitive and full of affection'.
+The reaction to it was mixed with Q Magazine calling it 'repetitive and full of affectation'.

 Overview

 Musically, Outland maintained previous albums' synth-pop/dance-funk style, which would continue until the artist's 1994 industrial album Sacrifice.
-The electro-jazz stylings of Outland are reminiscent of Numan's 1989 collaboration album with Bill Sharpe, Automatic, although its dystopian lyrics are more typical of Numan's solo work.
+The rhythmic stylings of Outland are reminiscent of Numan's 1989 collaboration album with Bill Sharpe, Automatic, although its dystopian lyrics are more typical of Numan's solo work.
 Outland could almost be described as a concept album, as its songs share common themes and (in the case of the tracks "Confession" and "From Russia Infected") common musical and lyrical motifs.
 Indeed, Outland features more overt references to science-fiction than any other album Numan has released.
 The album features many vocal samples from notable sci-fi/action movies of the 1980s, including Blade Runner, The Terminator, Aliens and Predator (the title of Outland itself may be a reference to the 1981 science fiction film of the same name).
 The instrumental interludes on Outland add to the album's cinematic atmosphere.
 Of the album, Numan recalled: